Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 Q #7) Explain the concepts of a Primary key and Foreign Key.

-Ans: Primary Key is used to uniquely identify the records in a database table while Foreign Key is mainly used to link two or more tables together as this is a particular field(s) in one of the database tables which are the primary key of some other table.
+Answer: Primary Key is used to uniquely identify the records in a database table while Foreign Key is mainly used to link two or more tables together, as this is a particular field(s) in one of the database tables which are the primary key of some other table.

-Example: There are 2 tables – Employee and Department and both have one common field/column as ‘ID’ where ID is the primary key of the Employee table while this is the foreign key for the Department table.
+Example: There are 2 tables – Employee and Department.
+Both have one common field/column as ‘ID’ where ID is the primary key of the Employee table while this is the foreign key for the Department table.